Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 **Purpose of the project**

-This project creates and models a simulated data set related to a chosen real-world phenomenon using the numpy.random package in Python.
+This project creates and models a simulated data set related to a chosen real-world phenomenon using the numpy.random package in python.
 This approach is taken rather than collecting the data.

 The elements explored will be:

-1. An explanation of what investigating a data set entails
+1. Choose a real-world phenomenon that can be measured and for which you could collect at least one-hundred data points across at least four   different variables.
 2. Investigate the types of variables involved, their likely distributions, and their relationships with each other.
 3. Synthesise/simulate a data set as closely matching their properties as possible.
 4. Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell   within the notebook.